xiaowanzio8/w251-final-project/3-architecture/README_NX_Instructions.md

 	- Added new base image in the DockerFile
 	- Added new packages to be added to new container: refer to <Dockerfile> for all the packages

 **Step 2.
-Change detect.py from Yolov5s trained model as package-detector.py for running on NX**
+Change detect.py from [Yolov5s original model](https://github.com/ultralytics/yolov5) as package-detector.py for running on NX**

 	Changes made in package-detector.py:
 		- Added msg for MQTT